Krasen007/MoneyExperiment/README.md

 ### How to use:

 * After starting, the app will ask you to set a password.
 Remember this.
 It's used to encrypt your database.
-If you forget your password you will have to delete the Database folder containing all of the entries. </br>
+If you forget your password you will have to delete the Database folder containing all of the entries. <br>
 * After that, it will ask you to set a name and amount of the budget.
 For example: name - Monthly Budget, amount - 1000, or Wedding Expenses 12500.
 * The menu will appear.
 Use "y" to add entries.
 Enter how much you spent and on what.
 * You can add new items and if you add the same item their balance will increase automatically.
 Use **-amount** to decrease costs of already added item.